yoki31/delivery-carrier/delivery_carrier_label_postlogistics/doc/index.rst

 Contents:

-Postlogistics WSBC is an Odoo_ module to generate delivery labels for your packages.
+Odoo PostLogistics WSBC is an Odoo_ module to generate delivery labels for your packages.
 It uses `Postlogistics "Barcode" Webservice`_.

-Odoo Postlogistics WSBC has been developped and is maintained by Camptocamp_.
+Odoo PostLogistics WSBC has been developed and is maintained by Camptocamp_.
-:ref:`contributors`
+(:ref:`contributors`)

+This module is *completely Open Source* (`AGPL version 3`_),: the full `source code is available on GitHub`_

 *Learn how to* :ref:`contribute`